 b. submission to or rejection of such conduct by an individual is used as the basis for education/employment decisions affecting such individual; or

 c. such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive educational/working environment.

-Merely by way of illustration, sexual harassment includes, but is not limited to, the following
+Merely by way of illustration, sexual harassment includes, but is not limited to, the following kinds of behavior:

 i) Exposing a person to unwanted insulting, degrading, or oppressive sexual remarks, jokes, innuendoes, or other sexually oriented conduct (including, among other things, graphic or descriptive comments relating to an individual’s body or physical appearance; sexually oriented teasing or pranks; improper suggestions, objects, or pictures; unwanted physical contact);